 Future professionals may voluntarily withdraw by filling out the appropriate form or submitting a letter to campus director's office.
-Involuntary withdraw will be determined if the future professional is not in attendance for more than 14 calendar days, has not called nor contacted the school, and is not on an approved leave of absence.
+Involuntary withdraw will be determined if the future professional is not in attendance for more than 14 calendar days, and is not on an approved leave of absence.
 Refunds will be calculated in accordance to school policy.
 There are no temporary withdraws, only leave of absences.
 A Future Professional is considered to be withdrawn when one of two conditions occur: